 Sunday morning we got up early and bid my sister, nephew, and mother farewell and headed on to the parks.
 My sister and mother were headed home while we enjoyed a day at Universal Studios and Islands of Adventure with just the 5 of us.
 The kids were really looking forward to this day, these parks are the #1 parks on their list of best family vacation spots ever.
 Since this was my first time visiting since Harry Potter was introduced to Islands of Adventure I gave the family no choice but to march all the way to the back of the park as soon as we entered.
 I refused to miss the Harry Potter ride due to long lines.
 I didn’t realize that Harry Potter was a world within itself until we entered the area.
 It was amazing and I enjoyed every second of it.
 I have always been a huge Harry Potter fan (preferring the books over the movie) and had heard so many things about this ride.

 I was not disappointed by the ride in the least.
-We waited in line for no more then 15 minutes.
+We waited in line for no more than 15 minutes.
 We didn’t actually wait in line it just took us that long to wind through the house to get to the ride.
 This is one ride when I wouldn’t have minded waiting just a little bit.
-I think we missed a lot of the detail of the house and some of the fun magical displays they have going on for those that are waiting in line.
-There was a whole show of Harry Potter, Ron, and Hermione in which they explain what is going on and even cast a spell of snow over the unsuspecting riders.
+I think we missed a lot of the details of the house and some of the fun magical displays they have going on for those who are waiting in line.
+There was a whole show of Harry Potter, Ron, and Hermione in which they explained what was going on and even cast a spell of snow over the unsuspecting riders.

 When we finally made it to the front of the line and hopped in.
 I had a bad case of deja vu, and this is why.
 Check out this photo from last month of Honey on the train as well as a photo in 2007 of the same train and the same Honey (well a much younger Honey).